 Kids immediately get the idea of 3D printing and the empowerment that comes with this technology.
 No matter if boys or girls, they all immediately reached the same conclusion: "this technology allows me to create my own toys!".

-"So, this means I can print my own toys?!" - a kid seeing a 3D printer to the first time.
+"So, this means I can print my own toys?!" - a kid seeing a 3D printer for the first time.

-My wife open jokes that "a 3D printer is a toy that makes yet more toys" and even though I surprise here by printing useful stuff now and then, she is basically right.
+My wife often jokes that "a 3D printer is a toy that makes yet more toys" and even though I surprise her by printing useful stuff now and then, she is basically right.
 But that's perfectly OK, I guess.
-Toys are supposed to make us happy, that combined with the sense of empowerment by creating things by yourself - priceless, I'd say!
+Toys are supposed to make us happy and that combined with the sense of empowerment by creating things by yourself - that's priceless, I'd say!

 In retrospect, this was one of the most rewarding tech-related experiences I have had so far and I'd love to do this again any time soon!